 We are a congregation of the Cumberland Presbyterian Church, 5 miles south of Lebanon, MO, where we have been since August 12, 1868.
-We a mix of folks, old and young, some who live inside the city limits and some who live on the farm, some who are life-long Cumberland Presbytians and others who come from various different faith traditions.
-In Jesus, we are family, and church is home to us.
-It's where we love and are loved, and where we are sent out to share the love of Jesus with the world.
+We are a mix of old and young, rural and city-dwellers, life-long Cumberland Presbytians and a mix of different Christian backgrounds, and in Jesus we are made into a family.

 The Cumberland Presbyterian (CP) Church is a branch of the presbyterian tradition but distinct from other denominations which bear the name, including the Presbyterian Church (USA) and Presbyterian Church in America.
 The presbyterian tradition, is primarily a form of government, in which churches are governed by elected representatives called elders, who then represent their church at the regional, national and global bodies of the church.
 It also is a theological tradition, which places a strong emphasis on God's sovereignty as the Creator of the universe, and God's initiative in reaching out to us with grace.